Adobe Workfront Fusion organizations and teams overview

 • Owner: The owner has all permissions available in the organization.

-• Admin: The admin role enables a user to create and manage teams and users for the organization.
+• Admin: Admins can create and manage teams and users for the organization, and can approve templates.

-• Member: Members are able to use Workfront Fusion but unable to make organizational changes.
+• Member: Members are able to use Workfront Fusion but are unable to make organizational changes.

-• Accountant: An accountant role only allows users to see license information on the organization dashboard.
+• Accountant: Accountants can see license information on the organization dashboard, but cannot perform any actions.

 • App Developer: Functionality for this role is currently unavailable, and will be made available in the near future.
 We do not recommend assigning users to this role at this time.